w3f/polkadot-wiki/docs/learn/learn-governance.md

 fast-tracked by the Technical Committee (TC).
 Once empty, the external queue can be filled with another Council proposal.

-The Council can also submit proposals that will end in the external queue.
+The Council can also submit proposals that will end up in the external queue.
 Voting on Council and Public proposals are not simultaneous and are subjected to an [alternating timetable](#alternating-voting-timetable).
 See in the figure the "on" and "off" toggles on the external and proposal queue.
 In this example, the Public proposal will be voted on together